-5.3 Meter sizing process
+4.3 Meter sizing process

-5.3.1 Who is responsible?
+4.3.1 Who is responsible?

-For developments which qualify for a standard water approval, Urban Utilities will size the water meter using the SEQ Code.
-However, for non-standard water approvals, it is the responsibility of the developer or property owner to ensure that new or altered water services and meters are correctly sized and that they satisfy the hydraulic requirements internal to the subject site.
+For developments which qualify for a standard Water Approval, Urban Utilities will size the water meter using the SEQ Code.
+However, for non-standard Water Approvals, it is the responsibility of the development customer or property owner to ensure that new or altered water services and meters are correctly sized and that they satisfy the hydraulic requirements internal to the subject site.